 Not all quant funds have lost money.
 Cantab Capital Partners LLP’s $4.7 billion CCP Quantitative Fund rose 15 percent last year following a 13 percent increase in 2011, according to a report sent to investors this month and obtained by Bloomberg News.

-The firm, started by former Goldman Sachs Group Inc. (GS) partner Ewan Kirk and based in Cambridge, profited in December as stocks rose on expectations U.S. lawmakers would reach an agreement to postpone the fiscal cliff, the combination of tax and spending cuts slated to take effect Jan.
+The firm, started by former Goldman Sachs Group Inc. (GS:US) partner Ewan Kirk and based in Cambridge, profited in December as stocks rose on expectations U.S. lawmakers would reach an agreement to postpone the fiscal cliff, the combination of tax and spending cuts slated to take effect Jan.
 1, according to the report.

 Congress passed a bill on Jan.
 1 making income-tax cuts started under President George W. Bush permanent for most households, while letting them expire for top earners, averting $600 billion in tax rises and spending cuts.